A Long Way From Home

 The DNA found on the victim's bra, he says, DNA which belongs to Rudy Gadet and Raffaele Solechito, proves Rudy didn't act alone.

 And if Raffaele was involved, so was Amanda, because they both claim they were together that night.
+I don't believe Rafael's DNA is on Meredith's bra.

+Why?
 Because Cielino says evidence leaked in this case has often turned out to be wrong.
+They're so desperate to make a case against this kid that they will do anything.

 And we know this for a fact because we've seen it happen in this case already.
+A prime example, the witness police say heard three people running from the house that night.

-Peter, high police officials told you that they had a witness who heard stuff that night.
+Peter, high police officials told you that they had a witness who heard stuff that night, indicating that they had interviewed her and they owned her.

-Now we go interviewed a witness and what happened: a scream in the night.
+Now we go interviewed a witness and what happened?
+A scream in the night.

 Then the sound of running.

-That's what Nara Capizzali said she heard from her apartment across the street from the crime scene on the night of the murder.
+That's what Nara Capizzali said she heard from her apartment across the street from the crime scene on the night of of the murder.

 She told her story in this Italian television interview.